YeoLab/merge_peaks/README.md

 - Entropy calculation on CLIP and INPUT read probabilities within each peak for each replicate (make_informationcontent_from_peaks.cwl)
 - Reformat *.full files into *.bed files for each replicate (full_to_bed.cwl)
 - Run IDR on peaks ranked by entropy (idr.cwl)
-- Separate merged IDR peaks based on original replicate peak positions (parse_idr_peaks.cwl)
+- Calculates summary statistics at different IDR cutoffs (parse_idr_peaks.cwl)
 - Normalize CLIP BAM over INPUT using new IDR peak positions (overlap_peakfi_with_bam_PE.cwl)
-- Re-merge peaks (get_reproducing_peaks.cwl)
+- Identifies reproducible peaks within IDR regions (get_reproducing_peaks.cwl)

 # Usage:
 (see the example/204_RBFOX2.yaml manifest file for a full example).
 Below is a description of all fields